CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 And Nick, I don't think that – none of the customers I've talked to have concerns about whether this is good for them, good for the industry, good for our ability to offer products and services that meet their needs.

 I think someone want to know, well, I'm going to spend more with you, am I going to get a better discount?
 If I wait until after the close, am I going to get a better price?
 I think there are some of those things that have gone on, but nobody's come to me and said or anybody that I've gone to has said, wait a minute, we're really concerned about this.
 No, they think it's good.
 They think we're a stronger company.
-They think we have the ability to bring the quality of both networks to bear for them (59:25).
+They think we have the ability to bring the quality of both networks to bear for them.
 They think that we have better products as a combined business.
 There are always concerns about, are you going to mess things up during integration?
 But for the most part, I think our customers are very comfortable with this and think it's a very positive outcome for them in doing business with CenturyLink.

 Glen F. Post - CenturyLink, Inc.